Katrina Ffrench, Founder

 Guided by her unwavering commitment to racial equity and social justice, Katrina is the founding director of UNJUST C.I.C.
 After reading Social and Political Sciences at Hughes Hall College, University of Cambridge, Katrina consciously developed a career focused on assisting the betterment of others.

-With a background in local government and the voluntary sector, Katrina understands the social issues impacting people, especially Black communities and is actively compelling the State to cease its discriminatory activities and begin to uphold its part of socicety’s social contract.
+With a career in local government and the voluntary sector, Katrina understands the social issues impacting people, especially Black communities.
+She is actively compelling the State to cease its discriminatory activities and begin upholding its part of society’s social contract.

 In 2015, Katrina began volunteering to provide community scrutiny of the policing power of Stop and Search.
 For three years she chaired Islington Stop and Search Community Monitoring Group.
 She has also held the vice-chair and chair positions on The Mayor's Office for Policing and Crime Pan-London Stop and Search Community Monitoring Network.
 Katrina has experience sitting on local community partnerships and acted as an executive member of The Islington Safer Neighbourhood Board.